Okoliesomto/Okoliesomto/README.md

 - 👋 Hi, I’m @Okoliesomto
-- 👀 I’m interested in web development and software development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on different web  and python projects
+- 💞️ I’m looking to collaborate on different java  and python projects
 - 📫 How to reach me okoliesomto98@gmail.com

 <!---